Information for Noncitizens Applying for a Public Benefit

 If the SAVE Program cannot confirm your immigration status after completion of the verification process, you will be given an opportunity to correct your immigration record and reapply for the benefit and/or appeal the benefit-granting agency’s denial of the benefit.

-If you believe that the SAVE Program’s response to the benefit-granting agency did not provide accurate information about your immigration status or you need to make corrections to your immigration record, please see the “How to Correct Your Records” page.
+If you believe that the SAVE Program’s response to the benefit-granting agency did not provide accurate information about your immigration status or you need to make corrections to your immigration record, please see the “Questions About Your Records” page.